Superficial venous thrombophlebitis

 - Symptoms may be alleviated with compressive stockings, cold compresses and by keeping the leg elevated.

-- The recommended treatment (ACCP 2012) for a superficial thrombophlebitis of ≥ 5 cm in length a mid-treatment dose of LMWH (e.g. ) for 6 weeks.
+- The recommended treatment (ACCP 2012) for a superficial thrombophlebitis of ≥ 5 cm in length in the lower extremity is either a prophylactic dose of fondaparinux (2.5 mg once daily) or a mid-treatment dose of LMWH (e.g. in a patient weighing < 70 kg the dose is 6 000 IU once daily, and in a patient weighing ≥ 70 kg the dose is 7 500–8 000 IU once daily) for 6 weeks .
 Similar treatment is indicated if the thrombus is located (irrespective of its length) at a distance of less than 3 cm from the saphenofemoral junction located in the groin.

-- Some experts recommend that patients with superficial thrombophlebitis that is located close to the saphenofemoral junction should be given similar anticoagulant treatment as in deep vein thrombosis.
+- Some experts recommend that patients with superficial thrombophlebitis that is located close (< 3 cm) to the saphenofemoral junction should be given similar anticoagulant treatment as in deep vein thrombosis.

 - According to the SURPRISE trial published in 2017, it seems that 6-week therapy with rivaroxaban (10 mg once daily) would not be inferior to 6-week therapy with fondaparinux (2.5 mg once daily).